Dava1037/IoTRaspberry/README.md

 ## Practice on Terminal

-cd /home/       //opens the home database cd /home/rld-admin/Desktop      // touch Test        //Creates the file in the desktop cp Test Test2       // rm Test2        //Removes the file mv Test Test2       //Moves the file to specific place ls        // ls -larth       //shows information of the file like storage and last day/time that was edited
+    cd /home/       //opens the home database
+    cd /home/rld-admin/Desktop      //
+    touch Test        //Creates the file in the desktop cp Test Test2       //
+    rm Test2        //Removes the file
+    mv Test Test2       //Moves the file to specific place ls        //
+    ls -larth       //shows information of the file like storage and last day/time that was edited

-## 21.9
+## 21.9 Practice on python

     import tkinter
     root = tk.Tk()

     label = tk.Label(text="Heippa maailma")
     label.pack()

     entry = tk.Entry()
     entry.pack()

                           //radiobuttons

     radioBtn = tk.Radiobutton(text="A", value= "A")
     radioBtn.pack()                                       //You have to right each time 'radioBtn.pack()' if you want to make the button.

     radioBtn = tk.Radiobutton(text="B", value= "B")
     radioBtn.pack()                                       //

     radioBtn = tk.Radiobutton(text="C", value= "C")
     radioBtn.pack()                                       //

     root.mainloop()

-### to create a button:
+### To create a button (Python):

     btn = tk.Button()
             text="Nappi",                                     //to instert the text of the button width=10,
             height=5,
             gb="blue",
             fg="black",
     //you can change the color of the background with 'bg=red' or the text color with 'fg=white', for example.

-///To give an instruction to the button for example you define the instructions at the beginning with the root.configure soo when you press the button is change the color for example.
+    ///To give an instruction to the button for example you define the instructions at the beginning with the root.configure soo when you press the button is change the color for example. root.configure(
-        root.configure(
             bg="black"
             )                             //now it changes to black everytime that you use the button

      def radBtn1():
          root.configure(bg="black")
 ## Miten label toimi

 message =tk.Label(